 - Preference for projects that include junior investigator(s).

 - Budget criteria: The pilot budget should be used preferentially for research resources, assays, etc. to support the project, and not primarily for salary support of investigators.
 Resources may be used for partial salary support and research-related expenses, which may include equipment and assays.
 Tuition and training expenses are not eligible.
 Provision must be made for research personnel sufficient to conduct the work, including data analysis and technical support; projects proposing inadequate support for research staff may not be successful.
 Travel expenses are allowable only for one investigator to present at the NIDUS annual meeting.
 Additional indirect costs are allowable up to 60% (U.S. institutions) or 8% (foreign institutions).

-- A cover letter (limited to 1 page) that provides an overview of responses to address Letter of Intent critiques and input from the Methods Consultations will be required.
+- A cover letter (limited to 1 page) providing an overview of responses to address Letter of Intent critiques and input from the Methods Consultations.

 - Please note that meeting criteria (1-9 above) is required for a successful NIDUS Pilot application.